ballerina-platform/module-ballerina-os/os-ballerina/Module.md

 ## Module Overview

-This module provides APIs to retrieve information about the os and the current users of the os.
+This module provides APIs to retrieve information about the environment variables and the current user of the Operating System.

 The APIs are platform-independent, i.e. uniform across all operating systems.